brylie/principled-architecture/principles.md

 ## Openness

 Openness means opening up whata might otherwise be inaccessible to others.
-Whether it is opening up through communication, providing access to the inner workings of our software, or allowing outside persons to participate freely in our community, we can strive to be open when possible.
+Whether it is opening up through communication, providing access to the inner workings of our software, organizations, and communities.

 ## Clarity